Connecting a Nation: Bringing care to remote villages in Bhutan through WTI's Hub and Spoke Model

 Strengthening ICU care across the country

-Bhutan has a limited number of intensivists nationwide, and a national directive requires specialist oversight for all ICU patients.
-Each hospital has an ICU but no intensivist, and has been asynchronously consulting with intensivists in the capital, which is slow and not ideal for patients in critical condition.
-By linking hospitals with ICU capacity to the intensivists in the capital through a coordinated telehealth network, the hub-and-spoke structure allows clinicians to access real-time specialist input and shared case discussions.
+Bhutan recently instituted a national directive requiring specialist oversight for all ICU patients.
+Several hospitals have ICUs but no intensivists.
+Asynchronous ICU support from the capital is slow and not ideal for patients in critical condition.
+By linking hospitals to the intensivists at Jigme Dorji Hospital through a coordinated telehealth network, the hub-and-spoke structure allows specialists to examine the patient via telehealth and discuss the care plan with local providers.
+This will greatly improve the support for patients.

 Long term system impact

 Training is central to the model’s long-term success.
 As clinicians participate in consultations and ongoing case discussions, they build practical skills and confidence.
 Over time, experienced providers begin supporting additional sites, creating a train-the-trainer effect that expands capacity within the national workforce.
-The network becomes stronger as local leadership grows.
+The network becomes stronger as local expertise grows.

 WTI’s program in Bhutan illustrates how thoughtful expansion can strengthen a country’s healthcare system.
-By aligning telehealth with national health policy and embedding it into routine care pathways, the hub-and-spoke model expands specialty access, supports local clinicians, and builds sustainable capacity across the country.
+By aligning telehealth with national health policy and embedding it into routine care pathways, the hub-and-spoke model expands specialty access, supports local clinicians, and builds capacity across the country.